FitSNAP/FitSNAP/docs/source/Run.rst

   respectively.
 Default value is 6.

 - :code:`rcutfac` is a cutoff radius parameter.
 One value is used for all element types.
-We recommend a cutoff between 4 and 5 for most systems.
-Default value is 4.67.
+We recommend a cutoff between 4 and 5 Angstroms for most systems.
+Default value is 4.67 Angstroms.

 - :code:`rfac0` is a parameter used in distance to angle conversion, between 0 and 1.
 Default value is 0.99363.